mi-g/jquery-jocly/README.md

 The *jquery.jocly* plugin embeds the main features of Jocly so games can be integrated into a web site with minimum effort.

-Check a few demos: http://mi-g.github.io/jquery-jocly/index.html Also this chess puzzle site: http://chesschal.com/
+Check a few demos: http://mi-g.github.io/jquery-jocly/index.html, also this chess puzzle site: http://chesschal.com/

 *jquery.jocly* is still in active development and many more features are still to be implemented.
 If you plan to use the plugin in a project, please let us know so we can help: support at jocly dot com.